Web Site of Robert John Morton

 The Current Mess

 Maxwell's Equations use observed electrical and magnetic phenomena, and the natural constants derived from them, to express the dynamics of electromagnetic waves.
 Also, derived from these equations is the assertion that electromagnetic waves diverge away from their source at a constant velocity.
 The magnitude of this velocity is, by universal convention, represented by the letter c.
 Later experiments showed that light travels at the same speed as that predicted by Maxwell's equations for electromagnetic waves.
-This led people to suppose that light were therefore an electromagnetic wave.
+This led people to suppose that light must therefore be an electromagnetic wave.
 However, gravity waves also travel at the same speed; and they are not assumed to be electromagnetic.
 Experimental apparatus, like Young's Slits, demonstrate that light passes along its path from its source to its sink as would a wave.
 It produces wave-interference effects the same way that water waves do on a pond.

 On the other hand, observations of the photoelectric effect led people to suppose that light also behaves as a particle.
 When a metal is irradiated by light, its atoms sporadically liberate electrons that can be detected electrically.
 It seems that each atom liberates an electron specifically in response to being "hit" by a light-particle.
 These light-particles are referred to as photons.
 However, an atom of a metal will only liberate an electron in response to being "hit" by a photon that is "made of" light of, or less than, a certain critical wavelength.
 The critical wavelength depends on the type of metal.
 The wavelength of the light of which the photon is "made" is thought to be inversely related to the energy carried by the photon.
 Furthermore, the Young's Slits experiment has been done with very low intensity sources of light in which individual photons appear to be hitting the screen one at a time.
 This lends weight to the "particle" view of light.
 But it is impossible to see how particles could, individually and in mutual isolation, fall collectively into an interference pattern.